 It was disclosed during the trial today that Grazzini-Rucki had rejected two plea offers from the Dakota County Attorney’s Office.
 Assistant County Attorney Kathryn Keena told the court the offers were made to Grazzini-Rucki to prevent the family and children from having to endure a trial.

 David Rucki was awarded full custody of all five of his children in November 2013, while two of his daughters remained missing.
 Rucki was reunited with his daughters days after they were found and they live with him at the family’s home in Lakeville.

 Grazzini-Rucki’s trial is expected to last until late next week.
-Please follow Missing in Minnesots via Twitter for live updates from the trial.
-Please check back tomorrow for additional information and analysis from the second day of the trial and for other developments.
+Please follow Missing in Minnesota via Twitter for live updates from the trial.
+Please check back tomorrow for additional information and analysis from the second day of the trial and other developments.